McGill-NLP/latentlens/README.md

 pip install latentlens
 ```

-**Option A: Build your own index** — point to any HuggingFace model + a text corpus:
+**Option A: Build your own index of contextual embeddings** — point to any HuggingFace model + a text corpus:

 ```python
 import latentlens